firogh/notes/philosophy/epistemology.md

 Model
 2. make it simple to understand.
 3. Observe
-symbols
+symbols vs meaning
-## First principle, then minimum essential fundamentals.
+### First principle, then minimum essential fundamentals.
 “I tend to approach things from a physics framework,” Musk said in an interview.
 “Physics teaches you to reason from first principles rather than by analogy.
 So I said, okay, let’s look at the first principles.
 What is a rocket made of?
 Aerospace-grade aluminum alloys, plus some titanium, copper, and carbon fiber.
 Then I asked, what is the value of those materials on the commodity market?
 It turned out that the materials cost of a rocket was around two percent of the typical price.” - Elon Musk

+## Problems, Dynamics
+Inifinite problems.

+## Speed and with-time
+work =  Speed * time
+speed controled by meaningful understanding and modelized knowledge

 ## Will - Plan, project.
 Do what you really want to do.
 If you want to do something, but you are afraid to do it, then that is likely what you should do.